guanjianyu/Automatic_Drive_Detection_Mrcnn/README.md

 This is an implemention of [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) on Python 3 and TensorFlow.
 The project adopts four different models in Model Zoo to detect cars on road in demo video.

+This project is built based on [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and you can view more detail at [here](https://github.com/tensorflow/models/tree/master/research/object_detection)

 [![](result.gif)](https://www.youtube.com/watch?v=Pv2qcNR-PMs)

 The detection result based on differen models are shown in flowing link videos.